archeofoss/archeofoss2020/index.md

 **[02/10/2020]**
 This morning have been closed the subscriptions to the workshops.
 Thank you all for the **very large** partecipation.
 We will give your contacts to each workshop organizator, and vice-versa.
 Wokshop organizers and Archeofoss organizing commitee (info@archeofoss.org) remain fully available for any question or doubt.
-We will keep in touch very soon!
+We will get back to you very soon!

 **[17/09/2020]**